 If choosing the more economical option is a factor, asphalt shingles have the lower cost of installation.
 They are manufactured by a wide array of companies, and their widespread availability makes them the cheaper option to install.
 However, keep in mind that metal roofing lasts longer, so if you plan on living in your house for decades to come, installing an asphalt shingle that may need to be replaced in 20 or 30 years could be less cost effective than a metal roof that could last for 50 or more!

 If you’re interested in reducing your home’s carbon footprint, metal roofing is the better choice.
 While asphalt shingles require the use of fossil fuels to manufacture, metal roofing is less damaging to manufacture, and also is fully recyclable at the end of it’s lifespan, making it a fantastic choice for homeowners looking to reduce their environmental impact.

 Contact Us Today

-Interested in replacing your Pittsburgh-area home’s roof?
-Our team at Doing It Right Roofing is ready to assist!
+If you’re ready to install a new roof on your home this year, our team at Doing It Right is ready to assist!
 Reach out to our team today by calling us at (724) 351-0499 or by filling out our team’s online contact form!
-We look forward to hearing from you and assisting with your roof replacement needs!
+We look forward to assisting you!